ZivaUrbancic/enviroLENS-services/document_similarity/README.md

-# Python Microservice Template
+# Document Comparison Microservice
-This repository is intended as a template for microservices developed in the Python programming language.
+This part of the enviroLENS-services repository is a selfstanding microservice.
+Below you can read how to set it up, run it and use it.

 ## Prerequisites